emqx/eip/implemented/0030-clientinfo-authentication-rules.md

 ## Motivation

 EMQX has a set complehensive authentication chain, most of which requires out-of-band requests towards an external service such as HTTP server, or a database.
-However, there are some scenarios where the authentication decision can be made based on the client properties and attributes, such as client id, username, and TLS certificate.
+However, there are some scenarios where the authentication decision can be made based on the client properties and attributes, such as client ID, username, and TLS certificate.

 For certain use cases, it is more efficient to authenticate clients based on the client properties and attributes.
 Some examples:

+- Quick deny clients which have no username.
 - Only allow clients with certain client ID prefix to connect.
-- Username prefix much match the OU (Organizational Unit) in the TLS certificate.
+- Username prefix must match the OU (Organizational Unit) in the TLS certificate.
+- Password is a hash of the client ID and a secret key defined in a environment variable.

 Such rules can be added to the authentication chain (often to the head of it), to effectively fence off clients that do not meet the criteria.
-Or used standalone to authenticate clients if the rules are sufficient.
+Or used standalone to authenticate clients if the checks are sufficient.

 ## Design

 In addition to the current `Password Based`, `JWT` and `SCRAM`, we add a new authentication mechanism called `Client Info`.
-The `Client Info` mechanism has no external dependencies, but should have a set of rules configurable.
+The `Client Info` mechanism has no external dependencies, but should have a set of configurable checks.

-The rules can be composed similar to the `ACL` rules, formatted externally it's a JSON array of objects, each object is a rule.
-The rules are evaluated in order, and the first rule that matches the client info will be used to authenticate the client.
+The checks can be composed similar to the `ACL` rules, formatted externally it's a HOCON array of objects, each object is a check.
+The checks are evaluated in order, and the first check that matches the client info will be used to authenticate the client.

-Each rule should result in `allow`, `deny`, `break` or `continue`.

-- `allow`: the client is authenticated.
-- `deny`: the client is not authenticated.
-- `continue`: the rule is matched, and the client is not authenticated, continue to the next rule.
-- `break`: the rule is matched, and the client is not authenticated, no further rules are evaluated.
-This means the client should continue to other authentication mechanisms if configured.

-NOTE: The last rule returning `continue` or `break` will have the same effect as the `ignore` result in other authentication mechanisms (continue to the next mechanism).

-Each rule is a 'variform' expression which supports basic compare operations, regular expressions and conditions.

-Here are some examples of the rules:
+Here is an example of the configuration:

 ```
-[
+checks = [
+    # Allow clients with username starts with 'super-'
     {
-        "description": "Client ID starting with 'v1-' is legacy clients, which cannot be authenticated using client info, break the loop",
-        "expression": "iif(regex_match(clientid, '^v1-.*$'), 'break', 'continue')"
+        is_match = "regex_match(username, '^super-.+$')"
+        result = allow
     },
+    # deny clients with empty username and client ID starts with 'v1-'
     {
-        "description": "Client ID starting with 'v2-' must have the usernmae matching certificate common name",
-        "expression": "iif(regex_match(clientid, '^v2-.+$'), iif(str_eq(username, cert_common_name), 'allow', 'deny'), 'continue')"
-    },
-    {
-        "description": "Client ID starting with 'v3-' must have the suffix matching certificate common name",
-        "expression": "iif(str_eq(regex_extract(clientid, '^v3-(.+)$'), cert_common_name), 'allow', 'continue')"
-    },
-    {
-        "description": "It's a good idea to put a catch-all rule at the end",
-        "expression": "deny"
+        # When is_match is an array, it yields 'true' if all individual checks yield 'true'
+        is_match = ["str_eq(username, '')", "str_eq(nth(1,tokens(clientid,'-')), 'v1')"]
+        result = deny
     }
+    # If all checks are exhausted without an 'allow' or a 'deny' result
+    # this authenticator results in `ignore` so to continue to the next authenticator in the chain
 ]
 ```

+Each check object has two fields:

+- `is_match`: One or more boolean expressions that evaluates to `true` or any other string value as `false`.
+- `result`: either `allow`,`deny` or `ignore`.

+### Logical Operators

+There is no explicit logical `AND` or `OR` operator support for checks and match conditions, but the following rules apply:

+- Since each `check` can yield a `result`, one may consider the `checks` arrary are connected by a logical `||` (`OR`) operator.
+- When `is_match` is an array, it yields `true` if all individual checks yield `true`, one may consider the `is_match` array are connected by a logical `&&` (`AND`) operator.

+### Functions

+The `is_match` expressions are Variform expressions used in other parts of EMQX, they are evaluated in the context of the client info.

+Find more information about the Variform expressions in the [Variform documentation](https://docs.emqx.com/en/emqx/v5.8/configuration/configuration.html#variform-expressions)

+### Predefined Variables

+- `username`: the username of the client.
+- `clientid`: the client ID of the client.
+- `peerhost`: the IP address of the client.
+- `cert_subject`: the subject of the TLS certificate.
+- `cert_common_name`: the issuer of the TLS certificate.
+- `client_attrs.*`: the client attributes of the client.
+See more in the [Client Attributes documentation](https://docs.emqx.com/en/emqx/v5.8/client-attributes/client-attributes.html#mqtt-client-attributes)

 ## Configuration Changes